 Even though this mixture is rather sticky, it feels like glue, its easy clean up with just warm soapy water.

 TIP: If you have never used Knox gelatin before, you should find it with all the Jello items in your grocery store.
+But, I found that the Knox gelatin was hard to find in my area and I had to order it from Amazon.
 I have found that very small cookie cutters, especially those with a lot of corners, don’t work as well keeping their shape when they are ready to be removed from the cookie cutter.
-Imagine all the different shapes to make for different times of the winter season.
+Imagine all the different shapes to make at different times of the winter season.

 Get your hands dirty,